trueadm/ripple/README.md

 })
 ```

+> Note: you cannot create `Tracked` objects in module/global scope, they have to be created on access from an active component context.

 #### Split Option

 The `track` function also offers a `split` option to "split" a plain object, such as component props, into specifed tracked variables and an extra `rest` (can be any name) containing the remaining unspecified object properties.